survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> There are shortcuts like *npm start* and *npm test*.
 You can run these directly without *npm run* although that works too.
 For those in a hurry, you can use *npm t* to run your tests.

-T> It is possible to execute *npm run* anywhere within the project.
+T> It's possible to execute *npm run* anywhere within the project.
 It doesn't have to be run in the project root to work. npm figures out the project root for you.

 ## *html-webpack-plugin* Extensions